janschejbal/raceread/writeups/microsoft_azure_cli.md

 * **2022-01-10** MSRC confirms that a case has been opened.
 * **2022-01-16** I follow up, asking whether they were able to confirm the issue.
 * **2022-01-26** I follow up, asking whether they were able to confirm the issue, and announce my intent to follow a disclosure policy [similar to Project Zero](https://googleprojectzero.blogspot.com/2021/04/policy-and-disclosure-2021-edition.html).
+* **2022-01-30** A [commit](https://github.com/AzureAD/microsoft-authentication-extensions-for-python/commit/48bc3d71ecd0fd7e16bb0d9a915b44999cda2cd4) that seems to address the issue is submitted to the MSAL authentication extensions repository.
+(I only discover this on 2022-03-14.)
 * **2022-02-01** MSRC sends me a survey request.
 * **2022-02-03** MSRC sends me a newsletter.
+* **2022-02-15** [msal-extensions 1.0.0](https://pypi.org/project/msal-extensions/1.0.0/#files) is released, likely fixing the issue where the new version is used.
+(I only discover this on 2022-03-14.)
 * **2022-02-16** MSRC sends me a survey request.
 * **2022-02-24** I follow up, asking whether they were able to confirm the issue, and reiterate my intent to follow a disclosure policy [similar to Project Zero](https://googleprojectzero.blogspot.com/2021/04/policy-and-disclosure-2021-edition.html).
 * **2022-02-28T19:36:12Z** MSRC confirms that "this report does not meet our bar for servicing in a security update" and is ok to publish.